clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/Intruder.md

 | 6 | `username=pentester&password=intruder`

 * Intruder starts with the first position (`username`) and substitutes each payload into it, then moves to the second position (`password`) and performs the same substitution with the payloads.
-* The total number of requests made by Sniper can be calculated as requests = numberOfWords * numberOfPositions.
+* Total number of requests made by Sniper can be calculated as requests = numberOfWords * numberOfPositions.
 * Sniper attack type is beneficial when tests are performws with single-position attacks, utilising different payloads for each position.
-* It allows for precise testing and analysis of different payload variations.
+  * Allows for precise testing and analysis of different payload variations.

 ## Battering Ram
 * Places the same payload in every position simultaneously, rather than substituting each payload into each position in turn.
-* Example template:
+* Example Request:
 ```
 POST /support/login/ HTTP/1.1
     Host: 10.10.225.178